 Who you are today, represents where you came from.
 Who you are becoming, represents what you will see tomorrow.

 This is mostly a reminder for me to celebrate all the small experiences I’ve had, as building blocks to where I’m going.
-And to see any hurdles ahead as an opportunity to learn, be curious, and explore a new angle.
+And to see any hurdles ahead as an opportunity to embrace and elevate the people I encounter through collaboration, be curious, and explore a new angle.
 All it took a dinner for one, and two influential queer Asians in the world, to get this cemented in my brain.